 Following a thorough overhaul, the 4.4-litre V8 engine with M TwinPower Turbo technology is now more potent than ever.
-The high-revving power unit in the new BMW M5 delivers its exceptional output of 441 kW/600 hp at 5,600 - 6,700 rpm, while the tremendous peak torque of 750 Nm (553 lb-ft) is on tap from just 1,800 rpm and remains constant all the way up to 5,600 rpm.
-Compared to the outgoing model, maximum torque has been upped by 70 Nm (52 lb-ft).
+The high-revving power unit in the all-new BMW M5 delivers its exceptional output of 441 kW/600 hp at 5,600 - 6,700 rpm, while the tremendous peak torque of 750 Nm is on tap from just 1,800 rpm and remains constant all the way up to 5,600 rpm.
 The engine characteristics can be changed at the push of a button from the basic Efficient setting to either Sport or Sport Plus, resulting in even more willing response to movements of the accelerator.